JStubb7939/wgu-c964-capstone/README.md

 - Python 3.13+
 - Azure subscription
-- Azure OpenAI resource with a GPT deployment
+- Azure OpenAI resource with a fine-tuned GPT deployment
 - Azure AI Search service with indexed AVM and schema data
 - Docker (for containerized deployment)